mumble-voip/mumble/README.md

 ```

 You now should have all the necessary files on your machine.
 These next
 couple steps might take a little bit, so keep that in mind.

-To speed up
-the process `make`, it's recommended that you instead run the command
+To speed up the process `make`, it's recommended that you instead run the
-`make -j$(nproc)`, which will run `make` but using multiple threads,
+command `make -j$(nproc)`, which will run `make` but using multiple threads,
 provided that you have a cpu that supports multithreading.
 You don't have
 to know if your cpu does support it though, the command calculates how
 many threads your computer can use for `make` and uses those.

-If for
-whatever reason you don't feel comfortable using multiple threads or you
+If for whatever reason you don't feel comfortable using multiple threads
-get some kind of error, you can definitely just use `make` instead of
+or you get some kind of error, you can just use `make` instead of
 `make -j$(nproc)`, though compiling will likely take significantly longer.

 ```